Doctor insights on:

 - Ask a doctor a question free online

 - Does having drusins have any effect on having a vitrectomy for macular pucker due to scar tissue?

-- Can being jaundice as a baby have any effect on you later?
+- Can an electrical storm have any effect on pacemakers?

 - Talk to a pharmacologist online for free